-The following entries describe the most frequently taught courses offered on-site by UMGC Europe.
+The courses summarized on the following pages are listed alphabetically by discription or subject.
 Requirements pertain only to degrees conferred by UMGC (and its partnership school).
 To determine how these courses may transfer and be applied toward degrees offered by other institutions, you should consult those institutions.
 Transferability is determined by the receiving institution.